 First culture, then civilization, now kitsch.
 First myth, then poetry and prose, now cliché.
-First tradition, next reason and imagination, now ingenuity and images.
+At first tradition, next reason and imagination, now ingenuity and images.
 First the tribe, then society and the state, last the borderless and atomizing market.
 A culture is soon crushed by a civilization, and a civilization is soon consumed by kitsch.
 For primitive peoples life drums a beat, for the civilized it sounds a melody, but for us it makes mere noise, and all we want is to make it more and more raucous.
 We have declined through the ages of gold, silver, bronze and iron, and have at last reached the age of plastic, cheap, mass-made, characterless and toxic.
 ‘Egypt and Greece, good-bye, and good-bye, Rome.’

 Civilization is extinct.
 It was killed off in the middle of the twentieth century.
 But its corpse is still laid out respectfully in museums and concert halls, and is gaudily rouged and lit up by mass amusement.
 ‘It is,’ as Connolly wrote, ‘closing time in the gardens of the west.’
 There has been no great novel since Céline and Faulkner, no great poem since Yeats, nor painting since Pollock, nor sculpture since Brancusi or Moore, nor building since Mies and Le Corbusier, nor science since Einstein and Heisenberg.
 Having put an end to nature and to art, the one decent thing we could do now is to put an end to ourselves.

-2 The style of consumer capitalism
+5 The style of capitalism

 In every society the economic base determines the cultural superstructure, but in capitalism it swallows it whole and spews out kitsch.

 Kitsch, like the capitalism that spawned it, is indestructible, since it can stay what it is while incorporating the most irreconcilable tendencies, rural nostalgia or citified chic, the sincere and the inauthentic, the morbid or the manic, levity or schmaltz, the homespun or the exotic, the folksy or the bombastic.
-And what can’t be killed is bound to devour all that’s too good for it and more frail.
+And what can’t be killed is sure to devour all that’s too good for it and more frail.

 Art was a vocation, kitsch is big business.

 We have lost the capacity to create.
 We can only consume, and what we consume are the second-hand copies of second-rate originals.
-We are too voracious to keep to what we need, and too impatient for quick returns to reach for the steep and arduous essential.
+All of us are too voracious to keep to what we need, and too impatient for quick returns to reach for the steep and arduous essential.
 We want to pluck the fruit before it’s ripe.
 The meaning of our work is the prizes that it wins.
 ‘Farewell, you infinitely slow works,’ as Valéry said in his adieu to the past.
 We now have the wherewithal to gorge on the most costly things, but we have lost the will to make priceless ones.

 Force is harder to attain but easier to forge than form.
 So we are left with the restless fever of this outworn age.
 We run mad with our frenzy of consumption, and we feel that we are inspired by the fire of creation.
 All that we are now capable of is a pacified levelling sterility or the huckster’s frantic hurry, which buys and sells but can’t create.